 - Instead of smoking after a meal, start a new tradition like going for a walk or reading your favorite pregnancy book.

-- Instead of smoking when you read the newspaper, start drinking a milk shake or eating a small snack.
+- Instead of smoking when you read, start drinking a milk shake or eating a small snack.

 3. Have a strong support system.